scanny/python-pptx/docs/user/understanding-shapes.rst

    In PowerPoint, a set of shapes can be *grouped*, allowing them to be selected, moved, resized, and even filled as a unit.
 When you group a set of shapes a group shape gets created to contain those member shapes.
-You can't actually see these except by their bounding box when the group is selected, and |pp| doesn't support these yet (other than to preserve ones that are already there) so I won't say more about them for now.
+You can't actually see these except by their bounding box when the group is selected.

 line/connector
    Lines are different from auto shapes because, well, they're linear.
 Some